Semiconductor & AI Infrastructure Hub (HSAIH)

 Founded at 55.
 No personal capital.
 Rejected by Intel, TI, Motorola.
 One reluctant investor (Philips).
 A vision no one else could see.

-Moisés E. Flores — Platia
+Moisés E. Flores — HSAIH

 What Chang had